vochithanh/autoaction/autoweb/README.md

 - Click the green Camera icon to run the task: system would launch Chrome browser and open Google page

 Please run other tasks in `Demo` and `Intro myself` and refer to [AutoAction syntax](https://github.com/vochithanh/autoaction#autoaction-syntax) to know how to write the scripts.

+# Modify front end site
+The front end site is built by ReactJS and final result is in `bin\.aa\build` folder.
+In case you want to change the front end site ( ReactJS ) please touch in `autoreact` and copy the the final result to above folder.